As a residential property landlord, you are liable for tax on your rental property income.

 We advise landlords on how to minimise their tax liability whilst still ensuring that they meet their compliance obligations.

 Your cash flow and tax position are likely to be affected by current changes to the way in which mortgage interest can be claimed by individual (as opposed to corporate) investors.
 For many landlords this will mean a reduction in the relief they receive and potentially higher tax bills.

-If you are a residential property lettings landlord, the amount of interest relief you can claim on financial costs will gradually reduce between 6 April 2017 and 5 April 2020.
+If you are a residential property lettings landlord, the amount of interest reflief you can claim on financial costs will gradually reduce between 6 April 2017 and 5 April 2020.

 You will be affected by this change unless you are:

 Letting a residential property that meets all the criteria for a furnished holiday let;